Cantera/cantera-jupyter/README.md

-**Existing Cantera users**: If you have [Cantera](http://cantera.org) and [Jupyter](http://jupyter.org) installed on your local machine, simply download any iPython notebook and you should be able to run it.
+**Existing Cantera users**: If you have [Cantera](http://cantera.org) and [Jupyter](http://jupyter.org) installed on your local machine, simply download any Jupyter notebook and you should be able to run it.

 **New Cantera Users**: If you don't have an exiting Cantera installation, you can either